Potential and Pitfalls for Playboy on 3G

 Critical problems remain, however, with a huge gulf still separating Playboy and carriers from some lusty income.
 First and foremost, DRM needs to be sorted out to ensure that Playboy and partners secure incomes, and, vitally importantly, some sort of security that contents don’t end up in the laps of minors.

-The most intriguing thing about the presentation that Grindel gave at the conference, however, and to us, is about the company’s potential moves into Japan and China.
+The most intriguing thing about the presentation that Grindel gave at the conference was about the company’s potential moves into Japan and China.
 At the moment, i-mode and Vodafone Live in Japan are in fact roadblocks to spreading Playboy’s image into Mobinet here.
-And that’s a huge problem, because Japanese carriers’ attitudes to adult content are deeply problematical (
+And that’s a huge problem, because Japanese carriers’ attitudes to adult content are deeply problematical (see our latest Viewpoint Article here).

 Ironically, Japan’s carriers forbid nudity on their official contents services while allowing images that to the west might seem pedophilic on their contents platforms.
 At the same time, it is estimated that 77% of 20-40 year olds i-mode users in Japan have received an e-mail for an adult site, or, to put it even more bluntly, from brothels offering services.